CharlesStover/peoplecott/README.md

   be boycott by all people.
 Each listed companies must include a reason so that readers may determine if they agree.

+## Contributing

+Contributing to Peoplecott's database requires knowing basic TypeScript.
+Open a pull request with your desired change.

+To add a brand to boycott, edit `src/constants/entity.ts` to give that brand an `enum` value, then edit `src/constants/entities.ts` to provide reasons and citations.

+To add a child company, edit `src/constants/children.ts` to provide the parent company and a citation.

 ## Sponsor 💗

 If you are a fan of this project, you may